 Want to paint your existing kitchen cabinets white?
 We'll show you how.

 Glazing and distressing say "traditional," while a high-gloss finish says "modern."
-The reflective surface of glossy cabinets will bounce light around the room and make the space feel bigger and lighter.
+The reflective surface of glossy white kitchen cabinets will bounce light around the room and make the space feel bigger and lighter.